 - Engage the public in a larger cultural conversation about the role of gratitude in civil society.

-To achieve these goals, we are launching a range of research and education initiatives, from a research grant competition to a series of articles on gratitude to a large public event.
+To achieve these goals, we have developed a range of research and education initiatives, from a research grant competition to a series of articles on gratitude to a large public event.

 1. Research Grant Competition.
 At the end of 2011, we launched a $3 million research initiative to expand the scientific understanding of gratitude, particularly in the key areas of health and well-being, developmental science, and social contexts.
 We received nearly 300 applications from institutions all over the United States, and we evaluated each one based on its scientific significance, approach and methods, creativity, potential influence, and capacity for success.

 The 14 winning projects were announced in August of 2012; they cover topics ranging from the neuroscience of gratitude to the role of gratitude in romantic relationships to how gratitude might reduce bullying.
 In the fall of 2013, grant award winners will participate in a research retreat, where they will present their work in a high-level, rigorous format, enabling them to discuss the next stages of building the field.